-Though far from being an ordinary person, Yalonda Sindé was born in Seattle under quite ordinary circumstances in 1963.
-At the time, still, two common occupations that promised African Americans a possible path from working class up to middle class status were railroad work and hairdressing -- and those were the jobs her parents held.
+Though far from being an ordinary person, Yalonda Sindé was born in Seattle under quite ordinary circumstances in the mid-1960s.
+At the time, two common occupations that promised Blacks a possible path from working class up to middle class status were railroad work and hairdressing -- and those were the jobs her parents held.
 Her mother worked in a salon and her father was employed as a steward on Amtrak.
 But having a good job was one thing and receiving respect was entirely another.
 Sindé and her two younger sisters were witnesses to the injustice their father faced in his workplace:

-In 1982 Sindé graduated from Renton High School (400 S 2nd Street) and, after receiving a Regents Minority Scholarship in 1992, she earned a Bachelor of Arts in Political Science and a master's degree in Non-Profit Leadership from Seattle University (900 Broadway).
+In 1982 Sindé graduated from Renton High School and, after receiving a Regents Minority Scholarship in 1992, she earned a Bachelor of Arts in Political Science and a master's degree in Non-Profit Leadership from Seattle University.
 In the early 1990s she attended an environmental issues conference organized by a new grassroots group, the Community Coalition for Environmental Justice (CCEJ), and was invited to join their board.
 From 1993 through 1996 Sindé -- who became widely known for her effective leadership and inspiring speeches -- served on the board before beginning a 10-year stint as the CCEJ's Executive Director.

 Battles and Victories

 With Sindé's interest in a broad range of issues -- including children's health, welfare reform, low-income housing, and economic and environmental justice -- the CCEJ had no shortage of battles to choose from.
 But her focused leadership saw the organization join, and prevail in, at least two major environmental skirmishes whose resolutions gained national attention.
-In 1998 the group campaigned successfully to halt the installation of an in-city medical waste incineration facility at South Seattle's Veterans Affairs Medical Center (1660 S Columbian Way).
+In 1998 the group campaigned successfully to halt the installation of an in-city medical waste incineration facility at South Seattle's Veterans Affairs Medical Center.

 "Other major accomplishments," of the CCEJ, according to its website, "include promoting pipeline safety and supporting the passage of the Washington State Environmental Justice Act in 2002, mentoring the development of new youth environmental justice leaders, and educating thousands of people in Seattle and the Pacific Northwest about environmental justice issues at numerous conferences, workshops and events" (CCEJ).